 The regulation is initially to be applied to goods produced in some of the sectors considered at high risk of carbon leakage like steel, cement, fertilisers or aluminium.
 It will apply to direct emissions and to indirect emissions only for the sectors not eligible for indirect cost compensation.

-The Commission will adopt secondary legislative acts to further define the application of the CBAM.
+The Commission is adopting secondary legislative acts to further define the application of the CBAM.
 Before the end of the transition period, the Commission is expected to report to the European Parliament and to the Council on the application of the CBAM, with the possibility to propose a timeline for the gradual inclusion of other products, taking into account their risk of carbon leakage.

 FuelsEurope welcomes the CBAM as an instrument to reduce the risk of carbon and investment leakage as the EU increases its climate ambition.
 However, the CBAM should not deteriorate the global competitiveness of the EU industry and it should protect the EU domestic market as well as EU exports from carbon leakage through an effective export mechanism, while maintaining compatibility with relevant international trade agreements.